 How to support someone with narcolepsy

-I could write an entire article on how to support someone with narcolepsy or chronic fatigue.
+I could write an entire article on how to support someone with narcolepsy or chronic fatigue syndrome.

 Many people living with narcolepsy or a chronic illness of any kind appreciate it when someone listens to them without offering advice or trying to fix anything.
 Many of us would appreciate it if folks would ask how they can make our lives easier.

 For instance, for me, driving is difficult because it makes me extra tired, and that’s really uncomfortable and potentially unsafe.
 If friends would offer to give me rides to social events, or to meet up with me within walking distance of my house, that would be really helpful.

 But people with chronic illnesses aren’t always comfortable asking for such accommodations unless our friends offer first.

 Remember, many people don’t even believe us when we say we’re sick.